tatomyr/purity/README.md

   end
 ```

-In the _noId_ example, after updating the state inside the span all the app gets re-rendered since the closest node with `id` is _root_.
+In the _noId_ example, after updating the state inside the span, all the app gets re-rendered since the closest node with `id` is _root_.
 As a consequence, _button_ loses focus.
-On the other hand, in the _withId_ example the only thing going to be re-rendered is text inside _span#count_.
+On the other hand, in the _withId_ example, the only thing going to be re-rendered is text inside _span#count_.

 ### Tips